St. Charles Hills subdivision, St. Charles, MO

 - Do you let your dog bark continually at all hours of the day and the night?

 - Do you let your pets run loose?

-(St. Charles County has a lease-law.)
+(St. Charles County has a leash-law.)

 - Do you clean up your yard after your pet?

-(Offensive smells travel readily across yard boundries.)
+(Offensive smells travel readily across yard boundaries.)

 - Do you maintain your home so as not to lower the value of homes in our neighborhood?